Cowinch/project-sushi/README.md

 2. in your terminal, globally install pip environment: pip install pipenv

-2.1 you can verify installation with: python -m pipenv

 3. Navigate to the directory of the project in the terminal and install the virtual environment: pipenv install flask

 4. Enter the virtual environment: pipenv shell